How does a lacerated wound heal? Treatment of various types of open wounds on the leg, their features, how to avoid unwanted complications

 • criminal incidents.

-The prevailing amount of injury occurs with people who are engaged in extreme sports, hunting, fishing.
-Children are also at risk. younger age.
+The prevailing amount of injuries occurs to people who engage in extreme sports, hunting, and fishing.
+Children are also at risk younger age.
 Any improper handling of specialized equipment or equipment can lead to damage to soft tissues and skin.

 Symptoms

-The severity of symptoms in the event of a wound with torn edges is determined by the strength and shape of the influencing factors.
-Quite often observed comorbidities in the form of severe fractures of the human skeleton.
-Depending on the area of damage, the following may be affected: zone chest, skull, limb bones, spine.
-Localized exposure can lead to injury, rupture of internal organs.
+The severity of symptoms when a wound with torn edges occurs is determined by the strength and form of the influencing factors.
+Quite often observed accompanying pathologies in the form of severe fractures of the human skeleton.
+Depending on the area of damage, the following areas may be affected: chest, skull, limb bones, spine.
+Localized exposure can lead to injury and rupture of internal organs.

-lacerations have characteristics and are accompanied by pronounced symptoms:
+Lacerations have characteristic features and are accompanied by pronounced symptoms:

 • infection of the damaged area;